 Use an online career matching tool.
 These tools can help you identify how your interests, skills, values, and personality traits may translate into different career options.
 Access career search resources >

 Research careers that interest you.
 You can research online or visit the Career Resource Center at a Vermont Department of Labor office near you.
 Look for information on factors such as education and training needed in a specific field, salary ranges for the field, and the number of jobs available—and where they’re located.
 Get more career resources >

 Ask family members, friends, or others in your community about the work they do.
 Interviewing people is a great way to get an inside perspective from someone who is already working in the field you think you might like.
 Download our Informational Interviewing and Job Shadowing guide >

 Observe people in their workplace.
 Ask to “shadow” someone for a day to see what it’s like to work in the field.

 Experience a job in your area of interest.
 Get a part-time job or internship—or volunteer your time—at an organization that does the type of work you think you might be interested in.

 Attend career fairs.
 Meet Vermont employers and ask questions (PDF) about their work.
-Check with your high school guidance office to find out about the next career fair in your area.
+Check with your high school guidance office—or the Career Resource Center at a Vermont Department of Labor office near you—to find out about the next career fair in your area.
 And consider checking out Tech Jam, one of Vermont’s largest career fairs that focuses on careers in technology, held every fall.